-The FAO Fisheries and Aquaculture Statistics and Information Service (FIPS) collates world capture and aquaculture production statistics at either the species, genus, family or higher taxonomic levels in 2 119 statistical categories (2011 data) referred to as species items.
+The FAO Fisheries and Aquaculture Statistics and Information Branch (FIPS) collates world capture and aquaculture production statistics at either the species, genus, family or higher taxonomic levels in 2 218 statistical categories (2014 data) referred to as species items.

 Download the list

 IntroductionThree types of codes are assigned to each species item:

 Upon receipt for the first time of production statistics for a species item, FIPS had to assign new codes before entering the corresponding production data in the statistical databases.
 Furthermore, FIPS often receives requests from national institutions and fishery commissions to provide 3-alpha codes to species items of local interest.
 In order to facilitate such processes, taxonomic and 3-alpha codes have been assigned to a broader number of species.
 Since 2000 the ASFIS list has been made available on the Internet to provide external users with a standardized codification system covering most of the species items related to fishery activities.

 A hard copy version of the ASFIS list of species was published in 2002 and can be requested free of charge (see Contacts).
 Download the introductory sections and the appendixes.